lanuxos/chaiyogcpseason4/CreateandManageCloudSQLforPostgreSQLInstances.md

 Enable point-in-time recovery and set the number of retained transaction log days to Point-in-time recovery retention days

 export CLOUD_SQL_INSTANCE=postgres82-t8ws0
+export NEW_INSTANCE_NAME=postgres-orders-pitr

 gcloud sql instances patch $CLOUD_SQL_INSTANCE --enable-point-in-time-recovery --retained-transaction-log-days=3

-2. note timestamp for the point-in-time you wish to restore date -u --rfc-3339=ns | sed -r 's/ /T/; s/\.([0-9]{3}).*/\.\1Z/'
+1. note timestamp for the point-in-time you wish to restore date -u --rfc-3339=ns | sed -r 's/ /T/; s/\.([0-9]{3}).*/\.\1Z/' export TIME_STAMP=DATE_TIME

-3. make change to database after this timestamp Connect to this instance, click on Open Cloud Shell add a row of data to the orders.distribution_centers INSERT INTO orders.distribution_centers VALUES(-80.1918,25.7617,'Miami FL',11);
+1. make change to database after this timestamp Connect to this instance, click on Open Cloud Shell add a row of data to the orders.distribution_centers

+INSERT INTO orders.distribution_centers VALUES(-80.1918,25.7617,'Miami FL',11);
 SELECT COUNT(*) FROM distribution_centers;

-4. use point-in-time recovery to create a clone that replicates the instance state at your chosen timestamp
+1. use point-in-time recovery to create a clone that replicates the instance state at your chosen timestamp

-export NEW_INSTANCE_NAME=postgres-orders-pitr

 gcloud sql instances clone $CLOUD_SQL_INSTANCE $NEW_INSTANCE_NAME --point-in-time $TIME_STAMP